-“YOU’RE SPENDING MONEY, BUT YOU’RE GIVING BACK”[dropcap]I[/dropcap]t took Frescobaldi some time to reconcile how he felt about working with the inmates, all of whom were in for serious crimes (excepting sexual offenses and mafia violence—crimes that earn lodging in higher security facilities on the mainland).
+It took Frescobaldi some time to reconcile how he felt about working with the inmates, all of whom were in for serious crimes (though not for sexual offenses or mafia violence—crimes that earn lodging in higher security facilities on the mainland).
 The cellar master who first worked here was Benedetto Ceraulo, a Sicilian gunman sentenced in the 1995 murder of fashion mogul Maurizio Gucci, a hit job plotted by Gucci’s ex-wife Patrizia Reggiani (Ceraulo has recently been released).
 But now Frescobaldi sees employing Gorgona prisoners—whom he pays the same wages as his workers on the mainland—as a way to give back.
 “Whatever happens, these people, one day, are going to be out,” he says.
 “If you teach them to make great wine, and they love what they’re doing, you will prevent them from doing a mistake again.”
 Indeed, Frescobaldi has already employed two prisoners who worked in the vineyards and have been released after their sentences finished.

 In the tidy vineyards, one worker stops to talk to the guests.
 “Working here gives you a different perspective,” he said, gesturing at the grapevines, the cliffs, and the vast Mediterranean beyond.
 “In other parts of the system, when you work, you are a number.
 Here you are a name, a person.”
 When he is released in a few more months, he says, he feels sure he will have more options for work.